 Comparing the average for each method, the "B" technique obviously provides the surface roughness of the machine a superior value than the other two techniques.
 Meanwhile, it appears that the "A" technique causes fewer disparities in output compared to the "B" and "C" methods.
 Before a powerful choice for machining design can be made by "B"" method over "A" and "C" techniques, the assessment is advised.
 Table 3 shows the delayed implications of the assessment applied to the information collected from each machining technique.
 The findings of this inquiry show that the mean square between the techniques is numerous times greater than the mean square within the policy.
-This almost definitely shows that the means of
+This almost definitely shows that the means of the multiple methods have not been raised.

-Table 3.Investigation of the surface roughness from three machining techniques
+Table 3.
+Investigation of the surface roughness from three machining techniques